openforis/sepal-doc/docs/source/cli/ofgt.rst

     oft−his −i input.img −o histogram.txt −um mask.img −hr −maxval 255

-The output file will contain nbr bands lines for every input mask value.
+The output file will contain NBR bands lines for every input mask value.
 The output format is: mask value, frequency of mask value and number of band; the rest of the columns values are frequencies for each image pixel values.

 For example, in the following output: